 We all know that Thailand is a tropical country with an average temperature of between 23°C (73°F) to 35°C (95°F) throughout the year.
 Thailand does have three seasons.
 You might be thinking the cold season much be cold but it is when the temperature drops to around 23°C (73°F) other than 35°C (95°F).
 But does it snow in Thailand?

 No, it does not snow in Thailand.
-The lowest temperature ever recorded in Thailand was a reading of -1.4°C (29°F) in Sakhon Nakhon from 1974 that is from Thailand’s climate change report.
+The lowest temperature ever recorded in Thailand was a reading of -1.4°C (29°F) in Sakhon Nakhon in 1974 which is in Thailand’s climate change report.
 The next was 0.8°C (33°F) in 1999.
 For it to snow, the atmosphere must have a small of moisture in the air and be below 0.0°C (32°F).
 If the ground temperature is freezing then it may snow.

 In this post, we will go through is does it snow in Thailand.
 Let’s get started!